OcelotBabou/Quartz/content/7-NPC/Siar'Morrin/Eastern/Alaric Terra.md

 ### Background

 - **Early Life**: Born into the royal line of Terra, said to be the enduring lineage of Biran, Alaric as the first born of [[Albus Terra]], was destined for leadership from a young age.
 As such he was educated by the finest tutors in matters of statecraft and military tactics.
-- **Education**: Alaric was afforded the greatest education available in Vitaurum, attending both Fortis Academy and Marcatura academy.
+- **Education**: Alaric was afforded the greatest education available in [[Vitaurum]], attending both Fortis Academy and Marcatura academy.
 In addition to his academic pursuits, he honed his martial skills under the tutelage of veteran commanders from the [[Biranian Guard]], mastering the arts of war through hands-on training."
 - **Key Events**: Ascended to the throne after his father's untimely demise during a period when the [[Shattered Kingdoms]] were engulfed in conflict.
 Demonstrating decisive leadership, King Alaric swiftly intervened, successfully mediating the disputes and restoring a measure of peace to the embattled region.
 - **Relationships**: Maintains a complex relationship with [[Praesul Staterae]] [[Konrad Mercina]], balancing cooperation with vigilance to prevent the church from overshadowing secular power.
 Maintains healthy and relations with his viceroys [[Harold Virent]] and [[Sienna Galt]].
 Remains close friends with [[Eron Vaelor]], with whom he trained with in his time with the Biranian Guard.